 "Johnny has problems with communication.
 He will say that a math test was “a piece of cake” when he really means that it was easy.
 I try to explain to him that cake has nothing to do with an easy math test, but he never seems to understand that he should say what he means.
 I can always figure out his strange statements eventually, so that’s OK."

-The illustrations in this book are delightful.
-The pictures are drawn in soft watercolors and are easy and pleasant to look at.
-Behaviors such as flapping hands, smiling, anxiety and calmness are well portrayed and make it easy to understand what the characters are thinking and feeling*.
+The illustrations in this book are very good.
+The pictures are drawn in soft watercolors and are easy to look at.
+Behaviors such as flapping hands, smiling, anxiety and calmness are well portrayed and make it easy to understand what the characters are thinking and feeling.

 The message of “Why Johnny Doesn’t Flap” is to show that what is considered normal to one person can be unusual to another.
-While a unique message, it may be hard for younger children to understand as it requires a basic understanding of what autism is (or at least an understanding that people’s brains work differently), and a strong sense of empathy.
+While a unique message, it may be hard for younger children to understand.
 Older children (3rd grade- 6th grade) will probably get more out of this book.
 The text and dialogue (except for the use of the word ‘neurotypical’) is easy to understand while the message is powerful and complex.

 In conclusion, “Why Johnny Doesn’t Flap” is a well-written and illustrated book that is empathetic and thoughtful.
-In reading many children’s disability books, this one stuck out to me because it broke the traditional structure and was still successful in it’s execution.
-I would definitely recommend this to older gradeschoolers that are curious about autism, or as a classroom read.
-Anyway, I’m sure it will get the conversation about autism going!
+In reading many children’s disability books, this one stuck out because it broke the traditional structure and was still successful in its execution.
+I would definitely recommend this to older grade schoolers that are curious about autism, or as a classroom read.
+It will get the conversation about autism going.